reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 The `@Field` annotation configures the type of a field.
 We can also set the name to a different field name.

-Spring will pick up this class and create the index in Elasticsearch based on these annotations.
+The index by the name of `productindex` is created in Elasticsearch based on these annotations.

 ## Indexing and Searching with Spring Data Repository